Winston-Salem Dash

-The Winston-Salem Dash are a Minor League Baseball team in Winston-Salem, North Carolina.
-They are a High-A team in the South Atlantic League and have been a farm team of the Chicago White Sox since 1997.
-The Dash began playing their home games at Truist Stadium in 2010 after having Ernie Shore Field (now known as Gene Hooks Field at Wake Forest Baseball Park) as their home from 1956 to 2009.
+The Winston-Salem Dash are a Minor League Baseball team based in Winston-Salem, North Carolina.
+They compete at the High-A level in the South Atlantic League and have been affiliated with the Chicago White Sox since 1997.
+The franchise began play in the Carolina League in 1945 as the Winston-Salem Cardinals and later competed as the Twins, Red Birds, Red Sox, Spirits, and Warthogs before adopting the Dash name for the 2009 season.